tracking-exposed/youchoose.ai/README.md

-## Initial welcome note

-DESCRIPTION
+## Basic info

-This repository work with HUGO, the static web page generator made in go.
+This repository work with HUGO, the static web page generator made in go, get it from [gohugo.io/](https://gohugo.io/); this repo is automatically published at the address [Youchoose.ai](https://youchoose.ai).

 ## Download/Clone/Install: